Yokopa/hospital-stay-discharge-prediction/src/README.md

 - **Model Training & Evaluation (`run_model` step):**
   Trains a model for the specified target (`los` or `discharge_type`) using the configured model and parameters.
   Supports LOS regression, LOS multiclass classification, and LOS two-step modeling modes.
   Saves model results and optionally trained models.
+Results are saved as CSVs, and confusion matrices are saved when available.

 ## Configuration Files

 - **Dataset configurations:** Defined in `datasets.yaml` (path set in `config.DATASET_CONFIG_PATH`).

 - **Model configurations:** Defined in `models.yaml` (path set in `config.MODEL_CONFIG_PATH`).
-  Make sure your dataset and model names correspond to entries in these files.
+  Ensure your dataset and model names match the keys defined in the YAML files.

 ## Notes